ppbrown/argocd-public-demo/README.md

 If you want to see Argo actually update from git changes GitOps style, you should fork it and run from there.

 ## Prep

-*  Clone the repo to your workstation
-* If you have cloned the repo to your own forked one, update the url in argocd/application.yaml if you have'nt already
+* If you are working from your own forked version of my repo, update the url in [argocd/application.yaml](argocd/application.yaml) if you haven't already
+* Clone kthe repo to your workstation

-## Install scripts
+## Install STEPS

-3. bash install/10-install-argocd.sh
-4. bash install/20-bootstrap-app.sh
+    kubectl create ns argocd
+    kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml

+    # These don't actually do anything.
+If you want to see specific progress milestons, you can run these,
+    # otherwise just skip them!
+    kubectl -n argocd rollout status deploy/argocd-server --timeout=180s kubectl -n argocd rollout status deploy/argocd-repo-server --timeout=180s kubectl -n argocd rollout status deploy/argocd-applicationset-controller --timeout=180s

+    # Final "deploy this application through ArgoCD" step
+    kubectl apply -f argocd/application.yaml

 That's all there is!

+If you are working from a forked version of this repo, any changes to it will automatically be picked up by Argo and activated in your cluster after a minute or two.

-# Status
+# Demo Application Status

 ArgoCD has its own built in GUI (automatically installed), and an optional CLI (which you have to install manually)